 The Department of Anesthesiology and Pain Medicine is committed to enabling a positive learning and working environment for everyone in our community.
-We support an integrated approach to addressing learner concerns that champions the principles articulated in the Temerty Faculty of Medicine guidelines on managing disclosures of learner mistreatment for medical students and PGME trainees (residents and clinical fellows).
+We support an integrated approach to addressing learner concerns that champions the principles articulated in the Temerty Faculty of Medicine guidelines on managing disclosures of learner mistreatment for medical students and Postgraduate Medical Education (PGME) trainees (residents and clinical fellows).

-These webpages include an online disclosure form through which you can submit disclosures to the Learner Experience Office in an identified or anonymous way.
+These webpages include an online disclosure form through which you can submit disclosures to Learner Experience in an identified or anonymous way.

 The bottom line is that we are here for you, please reach out anytime!